aditipatil0711/SJSU_Masters_Assignments/CMPE255_Data_Mining/Assignment 1/README.md

 Best submission will be judged by students in a poll organized by TA.

 Answer:

+Videos are available in the videos folder.
+Due to size constraints, the quality of videos is degraded.
+Preferable to view these videos on the links mentioned below:

   1) Writing functions and Codes:

      https://youtu.be/vMuBHpVyL70?si=jEfU2q80L3hIqyWi